 Tip: To get a feel for the city, take your tour on the day you arrive.
 Keep a notebook with you, and write down places you want to go back to on foot.

-We mentioned Leo's place in a previous article, but it's worth mentioning again.
+We mentioned Leo's place in a previous article about how to go to Cuba as an American, but it's worth mentioning again.
 Leo and his girlfriend have a wonderful, warm, friendly home with a darling private room with private bathroom for rent.
 They are located in the heart of Vedado, with plenty of restaurants nearby, within walking distance of Habana Centro.
 Call Leo directly, or book through their AirBNB link.

 Welcome to exquisit